Random90/capacitor-notifications-listener/README.md

 **Note: Plugin is in active development, bugs are to be expected, especially in background processing service.**

-Background service autostart is TODO, right now it only works on reboot if you start your app manually.
-Caching works when main app is killed, but for now there is no prevention from android killing the service.
-Not happened to me during testing though.
+Since version 0.4 background service is more robust and should withstand reboots and app kills, but I've tested it only on few devices with Android 15 to 12.

 ## Install